subhroy/subhroy/README.md

 - 👋 Hi, I’m @subhroy
 - 👀 I’m interested in Java and experinced with J2ee and ORM and Spring framworks.
-- 🌱 I’m currently learning Microservice Architecture, System Design, JVM Memory Management and AWS.
+- 🌱 I’m currently working on Microservice Architecture, System Design, JVM Memory Management, AWS and Cloud.
 - 💞️ I’m looking to collaborate on different technical aspects, open source products, new tech learnings.
 - 📫 How to reach me : jstsubhasis@gmail.com